k-sareen/deferred-free/README.md

 > LD_PRELOAD="/path/to/libql.so /path/to/libmimalloc.so" mybinary
 ```

-`libql` also sets the quarantine buffer size using the environment variable
+`libql` also sets the quarantine buffer volume using the environment variable
 `QL_SIZE`.
-The default size of the buffer if this environment variable is unset
+The default volume of the buffer if this environment variable is
-is 40960 bytes.
-Changing the quarantine buffer size can be achieved by:
+unset is 40960 bytes.
+Changing the quarantine buffer volume can be achieved by:

 ```
 > QL_SIZE=10000 LD_PRELOAD=/path/to/libql.so mybinary